My Dear Marie: Reception

-Keith Rhee of EX commented that the series' comedy is the "main selling point of the show", comparing as well the series to Masami Yuki's Assemble Insert, and concluded: "If you are into lighthearted shows with plenty of wacky antics in general, MY DEAR MARIE is definitely worth a shot."
-Carlos Ross of THEM Anime Reviews also praised the OVA, highlighting its "stunning animation, unique character designs", and story, calling it "alternately hilarious and really touching".
-Ross stated: "My Dear Marie is an adorable little romance story where you don't expect to find one, and it's definitely on my list of tapes to buy in the near future."
+Keith Rhee of EX described the comedy of the series as its "main selling point of the show", comparing it to Masami Yuki's Assemble Insert, and concluded that viewers who enjoy lighthearted shows with many wacky antics would find My Dear Marie worth watching.
+Carlos Ross of THEM Anime Reviews also praised the OVA, noting its "stunning animation, unique character designs", and story, which he called "alternately hilarious and really touching".
+Ross ultimately called My Dear Marie an unexpectedly adorable romance story.

-Chris Beveridge of AnimeOnDVD called the characters and story "sweet", praising as well the animation, character designs and overall artwork, adding: "It's very easy to like the characters here and it's a rarity to actually like the male lead but My Dear Marie pulls it off successfully."
-In a negative review, Bamboo Dong of Anime News Network wrote: "Visually, it's hideous.
-Story-wise, it's awful.
-Emotionally, it's insulting", criticizing as well the randomness of its plot, concluding: "Maybe to old school anime fans, this will bring back some fond memories of when they watched this crap on VHS, but welcome to The Present.
-It's a beautiful land where you don't have to settle for junk like this anymore.
-Do you like romance, comedy, drama, science fiction, and heart-tugging emotions?
-You'll find none of that here."
+Chris Beveridge of AnimeOnDVD called the characters and story "sweet", and praised the animation, character designs, and overall artwork.
+He added that it was easy to like the characters and rare to like the male lead, but that My Dear Marie succeeded in doing so.
+In a negative review, Bamboo Dong of Anime News Network wrote that the OVA was visually hideous, story-wise awful, and emotionally insulting, and criticized the randomness of its plot.
+Dong concluded that while it might evoke nostalgia for old school anime fans who watched such content on VHS, contemporary viewers need not settle for it, finding no romance, comedy, drama, science fiction, or heart-tugging emotions present.